enix/topomatik/README.md

 LLDP (Link Layer Discovery Protocol) is a vendor-neutral Layer 2 protocol that enables network devices to automatically discover and share information about their identity, capabilities, and neighboring devices on a local network.

-It can be used in both bare-metal and virtualized environments to inform nodes about the underlying topology (eg: Proxmox PVE).
+It can be used in both bare-metal and virtualised environments to inform nodes about the underlying topology (eg: Proxmox PVE).
 In bare-metal environments, it must be enabled at the network device level (e.g., switches).
-In virtualized environments, you'll need to install the lldpd service on your hypervisors.
+In virtualised environments, you'll need to install the lldpd service on your hypervisors.

 ##### LLDP configuration